CloudVeneto/CVUserGuide/source/ManagingGPUs.rst

 If you need to use that VM again in the near future, a possibile approach is creating the VM from a volume (see :ref:`Creating Virtual Machines from Volumes<BootFromVolume>`).
 When you need to release the GPU, you can delete the VM but the disk will be preserved (assuming that you specified 'No' for **Delete Volume on Instance Delete** at VM creation time).
-When you need again to use a GPU, after having successfully reserved it, you can created another VM using this volume.
+When you need again to use a GPU, after having successfully reserved it, you can create another VM using this volume.

     ..
 WARNING ::

-       Since there are known issues using shelving with virtual machines with GPUs, we do NOT reccomend to use this functionality for releasing GPUs.
+       Since there are known issues using shelving with virtual machines with GPUs, we do NOT recommend to use this functionality for releasing GPUs.